MahdiyarMM/FedGaLA/README.md

 3) [TerraINC](https://lilablobssc.blob.core.windows.net/caltechcameratraps/eccv_18_all_images_sm.tar.gz)
 4) [DomainNet](http://ai.bu.edu/M3SDA/)

-For the pacs dataset, download this [csv](https://drive.google.com/file/d/19DZCyBbe_F_-7iUrTxG-AEDlpIUzvpFJ/view?usp=sharing) file and put in the directory for pacs dataset.
+For the PACS dataset, please download this [csv](https://drive.google.com/file/d/19DZCyBbe_F_-7iUrTxG-AEDlpIUzvpFJ/view?usp=sharing) file and place it in the designated directory.
 Please download and extract them to `./data` directory or a directory of your own choosing and then change the `--dataroot` argument to that directoory.